Contents

 If true, indicate that the prompt was truncated because it was too large compared to the model's maximum context length.
 Only the end of the prompt is used to generate the completion.

 Indicate the reason why the generation was finished.
+An array of string is returned if text is an array.
 Possible values: "stop" (end-of-sequence token reached), "length" (the maximum specified length was reached), "grammar" (no suitable token satisfies the specified grammar or stack overflow when evaluating the grammar).

 • input_tokens: integer